Juma Mosque in Sheki

-Sheki Juma mosque is a historical-architectural monument built in 1900-1914.
-It is located in the territory of the Yukhari Bash State Historical-Architectural Reserve in Sheki, Azerbaijan.
+The Sheki Juma Mosque (Şəki Cümə Məscdi; مسجد الجمعة (شاكي)) is a mosque and historical architectural monument, located in the territory of the Yukhari Bash State Historical-Architectural Reserve in Sheki, Azerbaijan.

-The mosque was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.

-On July 7, 2019, "the historic center of Sheki together with the Khan Palace" was included in the UNESCO World Heritage List.
-Sheki Juma Mosque, located in the historical center of Sheki, is also included in the World Heritage.
+Completed in 1914, the mosque was included in the list of immovable historical and cultural monuments of local importance by decision No. 132 issued by the Cabinet of Ministers of the Republic of Azerbaijan on August 2, 2001.
+On July 7, 2019, as part of the "Khan's Palace, Sheki's Historical Center", the Sheki Juma Mosque was included in the UNESCO World Heritage List.

-About
+History

-Sheki Juma mosque was built in 1900-1914 in the Dabbagkhana (Tannery) quarter of Sheki.The mosque was built as a complex together with the madrasa and underground bath next to it.
+Sheki Juma mosque was built between 1900 and 1914 in the Dabbagkhana (Tannery) quarter of Sheki.
+The mosque was built as a complex together with the madrasa and underground bath next to it.
 Based on the date engraved on the stone, it can be said that the construction of the mosque was completed in 1914 with the construction of an additional porch, cell and minaret.
 Later, a madrasah was built next to the mosque.
 The madrasah is connected to the porch of the mosque.

 After the Soviet occupation

 After the Soviet occupation, they began to fight against religion at an official speed since 1928.
 In December of the same year, the Central Committee of the Communist Party of Azerbaijan handed over many mosques, churches and synagogues to clubs for use in educational purposes.
 If in 1917 there were 3,000 mosques in Azerbaijan, in 1927 this number was 1,700, and in 1933 it was 17.

 The minaret of Sheki Juma Mosque was also destroyed after the occupation.
 The building of the mosque was used as a sports school.
-In order to adapt the building to a gym, the inner balcony of the prayer hall was removed.
+To adapt the building to a gym, the inner balcony of the prayer hall was removed.

 In 1988, the building of the mosque burned down.
 In 1989, measurement works were carried out in the mosque and a restoration project was prepared.
 During the excavation in the prayer hall of the mosque, the place of the inner wall on the side of the porch was found, and the inner porch was restored together with this wall.
 Later, the windows closed with masonry were opened and restored based on the dimension lines.
-4 large columns were placed in the interior based on the project, and the mihrab of the mosque was restored.
+Four large columns were placed in the interior based on the project, and the mihrab of the mosque was restored.